braboj/tutorial-os/README.md

 layer.

 ### Practice
-- Demo with a logging function to show how the layers communicate with each other
+- Demo with a logger to show how the layers communicate with each other
 - Learn how to trace the calls using debugging and profiling tools for a simple project

+## 4. Runtime analysis

-## 4. Boot process
+## 5. Boot process
 _______________________________________________________________________________

 After reset the CPU always jumps to a predefined address and starts the execution from there.